 For your reference, the EpsonS1D13700F01 Embedded Memory Graphics LCD Controller Hardware Functional Specification is included as an appendix to this Data Sheet.
 Here are links to some of the commonly used sections:

-- DC Characteristics (see in Appendix D, page 22). - Indirect Addressing (see in Appendix D, page 69). - Character Generator (see in Appendix D, page 94.) - Register Initialization/Initialization Parameters (see in Appendix D. page 100).
+- DC Characteristics (see page 22 of Appendix C). - Indirect Addressing (see page 69 of Appendix C). - Character Generator (see page 94 of Appendix C). - Register Initialization/Initialization Parameters (see page 100 of Appendix C).